Is Direct Primary Care Worth It?

 Direct Communication and Transparency

-The direct relationship with your physician means you text or email questions and receive responses within hours, not days, which matters when you need guidance on medication side effects or whether a symptom warrants an office visit.
+The direct relationship with your physician means you can call, text, or email questions and receive responses within hours, not days, for faster answer when you’re deciding whether to come in for a visit or need guidance on medication side effects.
 DPC practices offer wholesale lab pricing and at-cost imaging so you understand costs upfront (no surprise bills arriving months later).
-The combination of accessibility, transparency, and unhurried attention addresses the core frustrations driving people away from traditional primary care, making DPC worth serious consideration if you value your time and health equally.
+The combination of accessibility, transparency, and unhurried attention addresses the core frustrations driving people away from traditional primary care, making direct primary care worth it if you value your time and health equally.

 Final Thoughts